openmrs/openmrs-contrib-rest-api-docs/source/includes/auth.md

 * The new password must contain atleast one integer.

 ## Reset Password
-* In instances where the user forgets the password should be able to use this Endpoint to reset the password
+* Reset password API endpoint is only used when the system user doesn't remember the required password

 > Reset Password